 Vijay is an active playing member of Clontarf Cricket Club and is extremely passionate about cricket.
 He plays for the Leinster Senior Cricket Team and All Ireland Leagues.LEARN MORE

-Dorothy Twohig holds a Master’s Degree in Counselling and Psychotherapy and a Graduate Diploma in Integrative Counselling and Psychotherapy from DCU and Turning Point Institute.
+Dorothy holds a Post Grad Diploma in Counselling and Psychotherapy (DCU) and Professional Diploma in Clinical Supervision (DCU).
 Her education also includes a Certificate in Group Therapy Facilitation (PCI) and a Certificate in Advanced Mindfulness.

 A fully accredited Member of IAHIP, Dorothy draws on many therapeutic approaches in her clinical practice, while also incorporating aspects of CBT and Mindfulness exercises.
 Central to Dorothy's clinical practice is the creation of a safe, confidential and non-judgmental space in which a client can explore their presenting issues, such as depression, trauma, abuse, and psychological distress.

 As a Psychotherapist working in the Dept of Psychology and Psychotherapy at St. James's Hospital, Dorothy has gained extensive experience working therapeutically with individuals and also as a group facilitator.
 Dorothy has been part of The Cremore Clinic Team since July 2014 where she provides Individual Counselling and Psychotherapy, by appointment.LEARN MORE

 Lee is a qualified Counsellor and Psychotherapist and an accredited member of the Irish Association of Counselling & Psychotherapy.

 Lee's philosophy integrates Humanistic, CBT and Psychodynamic insights in a client-centred approach.
 He strives at all times to create an atmosphere that is safe, welcoming and non-judgmental for the client to explore and work through the difficulties they are facing.